Skip to content

 Go Formative

-Posted in apps, assessment, fourth grade, holiday, poetry, technology, and TTESS 1819
+Posted in apps, holiday, technology, and TTESS 1819

 Fourth graders came to the library this week to explore different formative assessments.
 Yesterday we tried Pear Deck but it isn’t ideal for the library in that each student has to log in to his/her Google account and we have to share iPads (work in pairs).
 So today we tried GoFormative and loved it!
 I gave each pair of students a Pokemon character’s name on a card and that was their login.
 Then I gave them all the same password.
 I set up the class in advance on the site and I took screenshots of a Google Slides presentation I had ready about spooky poems.
 Then I entered the questions in GoFormative.
 I like all of the media possibilities- you can import a pdf, video, ask them to draw something on the screen, use multiple choice, audio, etc. I also like how the students can answer at their own pace.
 In the settings, I marked the choice for ‘after student submits.’
 It will be interesting to see how this lesson goes the rest of this week!